austccr/bhp_scraper/README.md

-# Archive of Minerals Council of Australia media releases
+# Archive of Business Council of Australia media releases

 These media releases are important documents of the public record and should be archived for future analysis.